alexharv074/aws_exam_notes/solution-architect-developer/lambda_notes.md

 # API Gateway

+## Set up API Methods in API Gateway

+In API Gateway, an API method embodies a method request and a method response.
+You set up an API method to define what a client should or must do to submit a request to access the service at the backend and to define the responses that the client receives in return.
+For input, you can choose method request parameters, or an applicable payload, for the client to provide the required or optional data at run time.
+For output, you determine the method response status code, headers, and applicable body as targets to map the backend response data into, before they are returned to the client.
+To help the client developer understand the behaviors and the input and output formats of your API, you can document your API and provide proper error messages for invalid requests.

 ## Deploying an API

 To deploy an API, you create an API deployment and associate it with a stage.
 Each stage is a snapshot of the API and is made available for the client to call.
 Every time you update an API, which includes modification of methods, integrations, authorizers, and anything else other than stage settings, you must redeploy the API to an existing stage or to a new stage.
 As your API evolves, you can continue to deploy it to different stages as different versions of the API.
 You can also deploy your API updates as a canary release deployment, enabling your API clients to access, on the same stage, the production version through the production release, and the updated version through the canary release.